 Comfortable, stress-free root canal therapy

-The most common endodontic treatment, a root canal is a dental procedure used to treat infection or damage deep inside the tooth.
+The most common endodontic treatment, a root canal, is a dental procedure used to treat infection or damage deep inside the tooth.

-At Tend, root canal care is grounded in a comfort-first, patient-centered approach combining clear communication, modern techniques, and expert clinical judgment to make treatment a calm experience.
+Root canal care is grounded in a comfort-first, patient-centered approach combining clear communication, modern techniques, and expert clinical judgment to make treatment a calm experience.
 Our goal is always to address pain at its source while preserving your natural tooth and supporting long-term oral health.

 Steps of a root canal include: